bcgsc/pori/docs/ipr/core_variants/expression.md

 The reference distribution that most closely matches the non-diseased/normal expression of the biopsy site tissue.
 This is important for metastatic samples where the biopsy site and primary site differ.

+### Internal Pancancer

+The reference distribution for the entire set of cancers available to the organization.

 ## Images

 The use can optionally include expression density plots to allow the user to view the relative expression of the current sample compared to a specific distribution.